GoogleChrome/web.dev/src/site/content/en/blog/text-fragments/index.md

 [ECMAScript Modules in Web Workers](https://web.dev/module-workers/), [nullish coalescing](https://v8.dev/features/nullish-coalescing), [optional chaining](https://v8.dev/features/optional-chaining), and more.
-The release was, as usual, announced as a
+The release was, as usual, announced through a
 [blog post](https://blog.chromium.org/2019/12/chrome-80-content-indexing-es-modules.html)
 on the Chromium blog.
 You can see an excerpt of the blog post in the screenshot below.